Board Members & Area Maps

 Sandra Ocampo

-Sandra believes in community.
-She has assisted countless people in Salinas with their educational concerns.
+Sandra came to Salinas from Brownsville, TX in her twenties, where her family had owned a successful business in the Rio Grand Valley.
+Sandra was the owner of a beauty salon and a real estate office in Salinas for many years.
+She was the co-founder of the AMA (Alisal Business Association) in 1995.
+Sandra believes in community and has assisted countless people with their educational concerns.
 She is an advocate for foster students and believes that education is the road to success.
-Sandra is always transparent in her relationships with people and organizations.
+Sandra strives to always be transparent in her relationships with people and organizations.